|

 predominated.
 Clearly, whose “objective science” prevailed was a

 subjective decision, which I, in part, controlled.
+Based on such

 factors, it was easy to set up a highly critical or forgiving review